calberod21/PROYECTOMIR/README.md

 ```
 ## Credits

-This project has been supported by the Colombian Government Bureau for Science, COLCIENCIAS.
+This project has been supported by the Colombian Government Bureau for Science, COLCIENCIAS, and by Intitución Universitaria Antonio José Camacho.